The Dave Caddey Memorial Scholarship

 AIAC is committed to ensuring the long-term success of aerospace in Canada.
 In establishing this scholarship, AIAC will help Canadian aerospace companies of all sizes to have the resources they need to grow and enhance their competitiveness.

-The 2022 Scholarship winner will receive:
+The 2025 scholarship winner will receive:

 FAQ

-Who is eligible to apply?
+Am I eligible to apply?

-must meet the following criteria:
+To be considered for the scholarship applicants must meet the following criteria:

 • Enrolled full- or part-time at a Canadian college or university